443eb9/bevy_entitiles/README.md

 ## Limitations

 - Supports up to 4 rendered layers* in one tilemap.
-- Supports up to 64 animations in one tilemap. (this will no longer exists in the future)
-- Supports up to 16 length of animation sequences.

 *\* Rendered layer means the layer that will be **rendered**.
 You can insert as much layers as you want, but only the 4 top layers will be rendered.*